ktpeace/ktpeace/README.md

 - Working part-time as a software engineering intern for a small company

-- Building the frontend of a commissioned project in React (est. 30% complete / 5 days remaining)
+- Building a revamping/revival of http://sf0.org/ for a friend: https://github.com/ktpeace/w0rld (est. 30% complete / 5 days remaining)

+- Building a Choose Your Own Adventure phone app built with Inky (writing stage, est. 5% complete / many days remaining)

-- Building my second portfolio site, a fullstack learning resources app (just started)
+- Building an autodidact learning hub: https://github.com/ktpeace/autodidact-hub

 - Cementing data structures and algorithms with a former bootcamp student by following Frontend Masters' "The Last Algorithms Course You'll Need" and working on Leetcodes (est. 60% complete / 3 days remaining)

-- Learning Next.js, Typescript, & Firebase (est. 10% complete)

-- Learning Python (est. 20% complete)
+- Learning new languages (see below)

 ---